 The program will spit out something that looks like the following image.

-What you’re looking for is what’s listed where it says “Name” under “GPU Computation Info”.
+Look for what’s listed where it says “Name” under “GPU Computation Info” section.
 Copy that, and paste it into the end of the file

 cuda_supported_cards.txt.
-Premiere appears to be case sensitive and picky about capitalization; the text must be capitalized exactly the same way it appears in the GPUSniffer output or Premiere won’t detect your card.
+Premiere is case sensitive; the text must be capitalized exactly the same way it appears in the GPUSniffer output or Premiere won’t detect your card.

 Save the text file, and that’s it; CUDA support should be available next time you start Premiere.

-If you’re running Windows 7, you’ll need administrator permissions to do so and the easiest way to get around that if you didn’t open the text file with them is to save the file to your desktop and then copy it back to the Premiere Pro folder.
+If you’re running Windows 7 or newer, you’ll need administrator permissions to save the file.
+The easiest way around this is to save the file to your desktop, and then copy it back to the Premiere Pro folder with explorer.
+When you do this, Windows will ask you for permission to to preform an elevated action.

 First, in Premiere Pro under Project -> Settings -> General the video Render should now read “Mercury Playback engine GPU Accelerated”.